jenkinsci/depbuilder-plugin/docs/docs/000_intro.rst

 specific order and declaring the build pipeline with the existing Jenkins plugins is often a tedious process.

-The main idea behind the project is not to replace the currently available plugins (e.g. Jenkins Pipeline), but to improve the experience of defining the build pipeline that consists of **existing** jobs and plugins, speeding up your build via automatic job parallelization and making the build process glancable through the live build visualization.
+The main idea behind the project is to improve the user experience of defining the build pipeline that consists of multiple **existing** build jobs and plugins, speeding up your build via automatic job parallelization and making the build process glancable via live build visualization.

 **Example:**
 Say we have 4 jobs (A, B, C, D) which we would like to build in a specific order.